Welcome to America’s Most Underrated Food Destination, Where Lunar New Year Is for Everyone

 The Los Angeles restaurant MDK Noodles opened its first Texas location two years ago in Houston’s Sterling Square shopping plaza.
 Stacey Shin, who was born and raised in L.A. and whose father owns the original California location, trained there for a few years before venturing east to expand the eatery into the South.
 One of the restaurant’s best-loved orders is tteokguk, or rice cake soup, a new-year must-have.
 “Colors mean a lot in Korean culture,” Shin explains while ladling us helpings of snow-white cakes bobbing in broth.
 The hue, she explains, symbolizes fresh starts and new beginnings for the Lunar New Year, which Koreans refer to as Seollal.
 “You’re getting a clean slate,” she says.

 It seems to be par for the course in Houston for not only new restaurants but entire dining enclaves to pop up regularly.
 Bellaire Food Street, a plaza housing modern eateries like the Malaysian restaurant PappaRich, Japanese franchise Pepper Lunch, and shareable stir-fry spot Chongqing Chicken Pot, became Asiatown’s newest strip when it began welcoming diners in 2019.
-A few years ago, the western suburb of Katy built an entire Asian Town of its own, which now boasts a colossal 100,000-square-foot H-Mart Korean supermarket, food and karaoke at Soju 101, and Malaysian and Singaporean street food at Phat Eatery, helmed by Malaysian-born, Hong Kong-raised chef Alex Au-Yeung.
+A few years ago, the western suburb of Katy built an entire Asian Town of its own; it now boasts a colossal 100,000-square-foot H-Mart Korean supermarket, food and karaoke at Soju 101, and Malaysian and Singaporean street food at Phat Eatery helmed by Malaysian-born, Hong Kong-raised chef Alex Au-Yeung.
 Every year, the James Beard Award semifinalist goes all out for Lunar New Year.

 Giovan Cuchapin loves that about his hometown.
 The born-and-bred Houstonian and co-owner of the Filipino restaurant Be More Pacific originally launched the eatery as a food truck and then brick-and-mortar restaurant in Austin, where he attended college after leaving Houston, never expecting to return.
 But the magnetism of his home city ultimately compelled him to move back.
 “The more I came back, the more I kind of fell in love,” Cuchapin admits.
 “I think the biggest thing that made me want to move back here is the diversity,” he adds.
 “You can meet any type of person, eat any type of food in Houston.”
 Now, Cuchapin is introducing his hometown audience to Filipino cuisine, which he says is still underrepresented in the U.S. beyond mom-and-pop shops mainly frequented by the diaspora community.
 Be More Pacific’s breezy outdoor deck, laid-back bar, and modern decor draw many a diner who “doesn’t even know what Filipino cuisine is about,” he observes.
 “They’ll come in here, and it’ll just blow them away.”

 Filipino cuisine should feel approachable and even familiar for most Americans, Cuchapin adds.
-Many classic Filipino dishes have roots in other Asian cuisines: lumpia (also referred to as lumpiang Shanghai), or crispy fried spring rolls, draw influence from their Chinese-style counterparts, a classic Lunar New Year dish symbolizing wealth and good fortune in Chinese culture.
+Many of its dishes have roots in other Asian cuisines: For example, lumpia (also referred to as lumpiang Shanghai), or crispy fried spring rolls, draw influence from their Chinese-style counterparts, a classic Lunar New Year dish symbolizing wealth and good fortune in Chinese culture.
 “Filipino cuisine in general, it’s just a melding of a whole bunch of different cultures, from Chinese, Indonesian, Malaysian, Indian,” Cuchapin explains, noting that he in fact perfected his rolling technique while working at Shu Shu’s Asian Cuisine, a Chinese restaurant in Austin.
 Spring rolls’ festive connotation lives on in lumpia, which Cuchapin calls “the ultimate party food”—most Filipino celebrations, including New Year’s, are bound to feature it.

-Be More Pacific’s unique take on Filipino food likely makes the cuisine feel extra recognizable to American diners—yet still wholly unexpected.
-The restaurant’s kare kare, a rich peanutty stew popular in the Philippines, swaps the more traditional oxtail for—in true Texas fashion—cuts of brisket.
+Be More Pacific’s unique take on Filipino food likely makes the cuisine feel extra recognizable to American diners yet still wholly unexpected.
+The restaurant’s kare kare, a rich peanutty stew popular in the Philippines, swaps the more traditional oxtail for, in true Texas fashion, cuts of brisket.
 It also serves a special rendition of lumpia featuring imitation crab, cream cheese, and green onion; Cuchapin proudly calls the dish—which was inspired by the American Chinese dish crab rangoon—Gio’s.
 This Lunar New Year, he’ll be serving his signature lumpia alongside his Vietnamese American in-laws’ own version of spring rolls, also an auspicious dish in Vietnam’s new year celebrations.

 I came to Texas in search of classic Lunar New Year dishes that migrated to America alongside the Asian immigrants cooking them.
 But what I discovered is that many of those dishes transformed along the journey, adapting to new inspirations, influences, and tastes as the people themselves grew and changed with each passing holiday.
-This is Houston, after all, where multiculturalism is woven into the fabric of the restaurant scene—and where cultural exchange and melding that organically lead to experimentation and evolution are welcomed, even celebrated.
+This is Houston, after all, where multiculturalism is woven into the fabric of the restaurant scene, and where cultural exchange and melding that organically lead to experimentation and evolution are welcomed, even celebrated.
 In this city, the culinary hybridization that has shaped centuries of cooking traditions and eating habits across Asia is happening in real time.
 On a bedrock of Southern hospitality, there exists a special “unity between those that are food lovers and those that are operators and owners,” Vu observes.
 “They come together and share ideas.”

 Rather than define rigid borders of what a cuisine can and can’t be, Houston’s Asian dining scene simply wants cooks to serve the most delicious food that’s true to them.
 Especially if it means good fortune for all.